jorgemunozl/transformer_archi/research/Development.md

 $$
 \hat{H}R(\mathbf{\vec{r}})=ER(\mathbf{\vec{r}})
 $$
-We usually represent $R$ as $\psi$.
+We are going to represent the spatial function  $R$ as $\psi$.
 And in this work we are going to only focus in the TDSE, when we treat with constant energy, the electron are almost always found near the lowest energy state, known as the ground state.
 Solutions with higher energy known as excited states are relevant to photochemistry , but in this work we will restrict our attention to ground states.
 ### The many electron Schrodinger Equation
 When we are considering more than one single particle we consider the spin $(\sigma)$ and the interaction between particles.
 Thus in its time-independent form the Schrodinger equation can be written as an eigen value problem:
 $$ \hat{H}\psi(\mathbf{x}_{0},\dots ,\mathbf{x}_{n})=E\psi(\mathbf{x}_{1},\dots ,\mathbf{x}_{n}) $$